-It gets complicated, but below we make it digestible.
+Primers do get very complicated, but below I make it digestible.
 You’ll be the judge of that!

 Prevent a nightmare: get the right one!